Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_streams_and_tasks/getting_started_with_streams_and_tasks.md

 Go back to your Task tab, refreshing your Graph view and task's Run History.

 ### i)  Task Dependencies
-Can also See task dependencies via SQL.
+Can also see task dependencies via SQL.
 As this is available via query, this can be collected for your data catalog and other analysis/reporting purposes.
 ```
 select * from table(information_schema.task_dependents(task_name => 'LOAD_TASK', recursive => true));
 ```